 by Ben Mullins at unsplash.com

 This is a huge one and one of my personal baby's.
-The fact that Washington state only gained compliance with the state supreme courts McCleary verdict to fund our K-12 in 2018 speaks vollumes.
-Not only that but since then, the introduction of common core has lowered the quality of learning even more. we dumb down our school for uniformity but we base school funding on zip codes meaning schools a block away from each other can be of drastically different quality.
-I don't believe a child's education should be affected by the housing market so I would work to move to a more equal system.
+The fact that Washington state only gained compliance with the state supreme courts McCleary verdict to fund our K-12 in 2018 speaks volumes.
+Not only that but since then, the introduction of Common Core has lowered the quality of learning even more.
+We dumb down our school for uniformity, but we base school funding on zip codes meaning schools a block away from each other can be of drastically different quality.
+I don't believe a child's education should be affected by the housing market, so I would work to move to a more equal system.
 I know many skilled and prominent teachers, as well as some experts in this area, and I, plan to work with them and others to overhaul the entire system.
 The most critical thing will be a focus on learning in a way that teaches kids to see all the options and decide for themselves.
 Teaching kids to think for themselves, not just repeating what they are told.
 We should be inspiring life long learning, not stamping it out with bland, repetitive classes.
 Another big one is making sure children with learning disabilities aren't just pushed to the side and ignored.
 My personal experience with the schools makes me put additional wait on this.
 I am both dyslexic and dysgraphic, as are the majority of my family.
 I, better than anyone, know the struggles that come with this the frustration of not getting the help I need and the impact that assistance can have when given.
 Other reforms include working with the teachers union to make it easier to fire bad teachers and promote good ones.
-Basing pay on skill, not time in a Union.
+I make it so pay is based on skill, not time in a Union.
 A focus on making mature and productive citizens instead of having no clear goal in schooling.
 More choices for kids in middle and high school for what they want to study.
-More elective classes help's to motivate kids and allows them to explore their personal talents and interests.
+More elective classes help's to motivate kids and allows them to explore their talents and interests.
 Not railroading kids for high math and science scores but instead focusing on getting them to learn and to be interested.
-This allows them to retain more, to learn more, and, in the end, be better prepared for life after high school.
+This allows them to retain more, to learn more, and, in the end, to be better prepared for life after high school.
 Not everyone has to have the exact same education, nor is it beneficial for them too.
 Everyone learns differently; don't make our kids into cookie cutters when each one can become a work of art!

 College Reforms are also in order.
 I am not an advocate for free college.
 I do, however, believe in making state and community colleges cheaper and more viable options for students.
-Controlling costs on state institutions and expanding them could have major benefits for Washington state.
+Controlling costs on state institutions and expanding them could have significant benefits for Washington state.
 Restricting how much they can charge and what they spend money on if they're a state institution.
 While I don't think Private colleges should have additional rules and regulations.
 I do believe that making state and community collages cheaper more competitive will bring down their prices as well.

 by Christa Dodoo at unsplash.com